January 25, 2023: This list has been updated to include the release date for Goldeneye 007

 Pokémon Puzzle League

-Announced recently by Nintendo of America on Twitter, the N64 puzzle title Pokemon Puzzle League is the next game to hit the Nintendo Switch Online + Expansion Pack service.
+Announced by Nintendo of America on Twitter, the N64 puzzle title Pokemon Puzzle League is on the Nintendo Switch Online + Expansion Pack service.
 A variation of the classic puzzle game known as Panel De Pon, this fantastic title is a real gem of the N64 era and is one of the few Pokémon games to outright acknowledge the anime, even including clips and characters from the series.

 Wave Race 64

-The jet-ski-focused classic looks set to make a splash on Nintendo Switch, as Wave Race 64 arrives on Nintendo Switch Online on August 19, 2022.
+The jet-ski-focused classic makes a splash on Nintendo Switch, as Wave Race 64 arrives on Nintendo Switch Online on August 19, 2022.
 Battle it out against friends online while sailing on the waves, and even ride a dolphin in this exciting water sports thrill ride.

 What N64 games are coming to Nintendo Switch Online?

 During the most recent Nintendo Direct September 2022, Nintendo revealed a whole slate of upcoming Nintendo 64 games set to head to the Nintendo Switch Online + Expansion pack service.
 The next set of releases goes well into 2023, and is heavily focused on party games.
 Almost all of them are first-party Nintendo games, so anyone hoping for a lot more Rare titles is out of luck, but they did sneak in one huge surprise.
 The list of upcoming Nintendo 64 games that still haven’t been released is listed below.